Republican Matt Van Epps will win Tennessee special election, averting Democratic upset, CNN projects

 Democrats including Behn argued that even a narrow loss would show momentum for their party’s focus on cost-of-living issues.
 Van Epps was on track to win the district by a much narrower margin than Trump and Green did last year.

+“Tonight is not the final result of what we wanted, but it is the beginning of something so powerful in Tennessee and across the South,” Behn said at an election night rally.

-“This is a testament that Democrats can compete in high-turnout elections, because we’re seeing a hyper-high turnout right now in a special election,” Behn told CNN’s Kaitlan Collins on Tuesday night.
+Before the race was called Tuesday night, Behn told CNN’s Kaitlan Collins, “This is a testament that Democrats can compete in high-turnout elections, because we’re seeing a hyper-high turnout right now in a special election.”

 “It portends what will happen next year, when you have Republicans that are in more competitive seats, struggling with candidates that look a lot like me,” Behn added.
 “And for me, that’s a really exciting moment.”